MicrosoftDocs/win32/desktop-src/printdocs/addprintprocessor.md

 *pPathName* \[in\]
 </dt> <dd>

 A pointer to a null-terminated string that specifies the name of the file that contains the print processor.
-This file must be in the system print-processor directory.

 </dd> <dt>